tristpc/seedrez10/README.md

+# To do:-
+- need 4 versions of template?
+- search => more fields
+- filters = sidebar
+-tags + categories?
+- Netlify CMS
+- each tour format

 # 11 Feb
 Change ToursIndxTours.js to ToursList.js, add filter & get Sidebar & search working.
+Convert PostSection to TourSection with TourCard etc. Add price_from

 # 10Feb
 Save ToursIndx as ToursIndxTours, add filter below with page context:-